mechevarria/ocp-sso/README.md

 ![screenshot](./screenshots/theme.png)

-You will be able to see your user attributes in the web application under the **Profile** tab.
+You will be able to see and edit your user account in the top right menu by selecting the **Account** link.

 Using the **Status** and **Cars** tabs will make REST calls to the JBoss EAP REST backend or Springboot backend.